 (fault) fence/fencing — the action which leads to a first-level amelioration of a fault i.e. an action that keeps a fault from causing further harm - applications are isolated from the fault through the action of fencing.
 Fencing a fault results in the removal of the original fault condition but may also result in further recovery actions.
 An example of fencing the fault that is detected when a database server has stopped is to set the associated datasource to the FAILED state.
 This effectively makes the datasource unavailable to applications, immediately, thus isolating the application from the fault state.

-(fault) recover/recovery - the action which may occur after a fault is initially fenced and which leads to a condition of continued availability, data consistency etc. An example of a recovery operation is, for example, the failover that occurs after a stopped master database fault has been fenced.
+(fault) recover/recovery — the action which may occur after a fault is initially fenced and which leads to a condition of continued availability, data consistency etc. An example of a recovery operation is, for example, the failover that occurs after a stopped Primary database fault has been fenced.

-split-brain - a condition of a cluster
+split-brain — a condition of a

-split-brain, more than different cluster members designate different
+of split-brain, more than different cluster members designate different

 database resources as the

 in applications being able, for example, to perform database updates on

 a database resource that should be a Replica.
 This condition is to be